untrivial/learning-python/README.md

 * 6/23/2023 - Finished Pandas Tutorial

 ### 6/23/2023 - Started Educative's Data Structures and Algorithms in Python Course
+* 7/8/2023 - Finished Educative's Data Structures and Algorithms in Python Course

 7/2/2023 - Learned and added some basic web-related scripts